-To send flowers in memory of Darrell Warren Gawthrop, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Darrell Warren Gawthrop, please visit our Heartfelt Sympathies Store.

 Born May 28, 1937, he was the only son of Wilford and Murl (Davisson) Gawthrop.
 He was the son of a teacher, farmer and oil and gas business owner, the grandson of an oil & gas entrepreneur, and the great-grandson of one of the area's most recognized oil and mining figures of the early 1900s.

 Darrell was raised on Big Rock Camp Road in Sardis on his family’s 147-acre farm.
 His family eventually moved to Farland Street in Wilsonburg, after selling the farm following Darrell’s commitment to pursue a business degree.
 Just a few houses down lived his eventual wife, Margaret Joan Cleavenger.

 Darrell graduated from Victory High School in Clarksburg in 1956 before earning his associate’s degree in accounting from West Virginia Junior College in 1959.
 He joined the United States Army in 1961 where he was a member of the US Military Police, serving two years in South Korea.
 It was there in South Korea where he purchased his engagement ring for his long-time girlfriend.
 Darrell proposed to Joan while home from active duty at the age of 25, and the two were married on February 26, 1963 in Winchester, Va.
 They moved to a home in Stealey, before building a house in their beloved Laurel Park community, where they resided for 45 years.